 Making your game free means more players want to try your title out.
 Which leads to a bunch of benefits.
 Experience, for starters.
 But also data.
 You want to get as much player data as possible when you’re first starting out.
-This’ll teach you about your players’ behaviour: what they like, what they don’t like, when they leave a game, what ads they are likely to click on, and more.
+That’ll teach you about your players’ behavior: what they like, what they don’t like, when they leave a game, what ads they are likely to click on, and more.

 So having your game free and getting more players playing your game gives you just that.